Joshua Kushner

-Joshua Kushner (born June 12, 1985) is an American businessman and investor.
-He is the founder and managing partner of the venture capital firm Thrive Capital, co-founder and vice-chairman of Oscar Health, and the youngest son of the real estate developer Charles Kushner.
-He is the younger brother of Jared Kushner, son-in-law and former senior advisor to the president of the United States Donald Trump.
+Joshua Kushner (born June 12, 1985) is an American businessman and venture capitalist.
+He is a founder and managing partner of the venture capital firm Thrive Capital, co-founder and vice-chairman of Oscar Health, and the youngest son of Charles Kushner.
+He is the younger brother of Jared Kushner.

-He is also a minority owner of the Miami Heat and co-founded social games developer Vostu.
+Kushner also co-founded social games developer Vostu.
+In August 2026, Kushner bought the Los Angeles Lakers along with Bob Iger for a record $12.5 billion.
+Kushner has been described as a lifelong Democrat.
+As of August 2026, Forbes estimates Kushner's net worth to be $16.7 billion.

 Early life and education

 Joshua Kushner was born on June 12, 1985, in Livingston, New Jersey, where he grew up in a Jewish family to parents Charles and Seryl Kushner.
 Kushner graduated from Harvard College in 2008, and from Harvard Business School in 2011.

 Career

 Early career

-During his sophomore year, Kushner was founding executive editor of Scene, a new pop culture student-publication.
+During his second year at Harvard, Kushner was founding executive editor of Scene, a pop culture student publication.
 The publication was badly received by critics upon release.

-In the spring of his junior year he worked with two graduate students to pool $10,000 in order to found social network Vostu, which aimed to "fill a void left by online communities in which English is the lingua franca", like Facebook.
+In spring of his junior year, he worked with two graduate students to pool $10,000 to found social network Vostu, which aimed to "fill a void left by online communities in which English is the lingua franca", like Facebook.
 According to Kushner, Latin America was a promising market for a Facebook-alternative and new social networking site because "[it was] a place where Internet use is increasing every year, and technology is booming at a rapid pace".
-Vostu laid off the majority of its employees in 2013 and significantly scaled back its operations after a copyright lawsuit from a competitor accused them of copying games.
+Vostu laid off the majority of its employees in 2013 and significantly scaled back operations after a copyright lawsuit from a competitor accused it of copying games.

-The year after graduation he co-founded a start-up called Unithrive.
+The year after graduation, he cofounded a start-up called Unithrive.
 Unithrive was inspired by the peer-to-peer loan model of Kiva, but aimed to "ease the crisis in paying for college" by matching "alumni lenders to cash-strapped students ... who [could] post photographs and biographical information and request up to $2,000", interest-free for repayment within five years of graduation.
-After graduating from Harvard, he started his career in the private equity arm at Goldman Sachs, working for a year on distressed debt.
+He started his career in the private equity arm of Goldman Sachs, working for a year on distressed debt.